 As for the controller itself, it offers everything that you’re used to from Xbox.
 You’ll notice a familiar button layout, refined triggers, and a new D-Pad that’s just right for the Series X. Best of all, it costs just a fraction of the Elite Controller’s price.

 Play and Charge controller battery

 Wired controllers are a thing of the past at this point.
-If you want to keep yourself in the game and save yourself some money on AA batteries, you’ll want the Play and Charge pack for your controllers.
+If you want to keep yourself in the game and save money on AA batteries, you’ll want the Play and Charge pack for your controllers.
 It’s a simple rechargeable battery with an included USB cable, and it offers up to 30 hours of playtime on a single charge.
 Recharging for your next gaming marathon will only take about four hours, perfect for a power nap.